pypyr/pypyr/README.rst

       - my.package.my.module # simple step pointing at a python module in a package
       - mymodule # simple step pointing at a python file
       - name: my.package.another.module # complex step.
 It contains a description and in parameters.
-        description: Description is for humans.
+        description: Optional description is for humans.
 It's any text that makes your life easier.
         in: #optional.
 In parameters are added to the context so that this step and subsequent steps can use these key-value pairs.
           parameter1: value1
           parameter2: value2